gullerya/data-tier/readme.md

 > Once ready, [`data-tier`'s approach to client app architecture](docs/client-app-architecture.md) will provide a full author's take on when and how to employ data binding in a modern client applications in a non-intrusive, non-prisoning, managable and extensible way.

-`data-tier` relies on an [`Observable`](https://github.com/gullerya/object-observer/blob/master/docs/observable.md)-driven event cycle, having an embedded [object-observer](https://github.com/gullerya/object-observer) as the default `Observable` provider.
+`data-tier` relies on an [`Observable`](https://github.com/gullerya/object-observer/blob/main/docs/observable.md)-driven event cycle, having an embedded [object-observer](https://github.com/gullerya/object-observer) as the default `Observable` provider.

 `data-tier` implements a [data binding declaration API](docs/api-tying-declaration.md) (part of this library), which specifies tying data source to element's:
-- attribute (in progress)
+- attribute
 - event (in progress)
 - method
 - property